openshift-labs/learn-katacoda/middleware/pipelines/01install-op.md

 Great!
 The OpenShift Pipelines Operator is now installed in the default target namespace `openshift-operators`.

-Now that you've successfully instakked the OpenShift Pipelines Operator, let's start the workshop.
+Now that you've successfully installed the OpenShift Pipelines Operator, let's start the workshop.